 For human beings, verbal communication is the most natural form of communication.
 Therefore, teaching computers to learn and understand natural human languages (e.g., natural language processing) is an unsurprising idea.
-Supported by existing voice and speech technologies, a naturalistic interaction between users and computers and other digital devices using verbal commands are no longer a fictional scenario (Alharbi et al., 2021).
-This interaction is largely attributed to the continuous advancements in the field of speech signal processing, which enable computers to accurately transcribe and interpret spoken language.
+Supported by existing voice and speech technologies, a naturalistic interaction between users and computers and other digital devices using verbal commands are no longer a fictional scenario [23].
+This interaction is largely attributed to the continuous advancements in the field of speech signal processing, particularly in ASR technologies.

-Voice User Interface
+B. Voice User Interface

-There has been a growing number of devices that integrate a voice-user interface (VUI).
+There has been a growing number of devices that integrate a voice-user interface (VUI) making ASR more convenient.
 VUI is a technology that provides ASR capabilities to assist users in interacting with their electronic devices using voice commands.
-Some applications include home automation systems (Rov et al., 2021), smart speakers (Baimirov et al., 2022), service robots (Stavropoulou et al., 2020), and others.
+Some applications include home automation systems [24], smart speakers [25], service robots [26], and others.
 In education, VUI can also support the teaching and learning process.
 For instance, schools can enhance their student support services through VUI-enabled applications.
-One example is the chat system that assists computer science students in their academic concerns, including referencing, academic writing, and programming (Seeroo & Bekaroo, 2021).
+One example is the chat system that assists computer science students in their academic concerns, including referencing, academic writing, and programming [27].